prak112/cs50-webdev/django/databases101/README.md

 # Django Shell
 - *Django shell* is a CLI provided by Django that allows to interactively execute *Python* code within the context of a Django project.
-- It provides a convenient way to test and explore your Django application, including working with the ORM.
+- It provides a convenient way to test and explore the application, including working with the ORM.

 - In *Django shell*, models can be imported and CRUD operations can be performed.
 - Arbitrary *Python* code can also be executed to perform other tasks related to Django application.